RobTillaart/ACS712/README.md

 - **void autoMidPoint(float frequency = 50)** Auto midPoint, assuming zero DC current or any AC current.
 Note it will block for 2 periods.
 Since version 0.2.2 frequencies other than 50 and 60 are supported.
 By setting the frequency to e.g 1, the code will sample for 2 seconds, possibly getting a better average.
+This function is almost mandatory for measuring AC.
 - **uint16_t getMidPoint()** read the value set / determined.
 - **void incMidPoint()** manual increase midpoint, e.g. useful to manually adjust the midPoint in an interactive application.
 - **void decMidPoint()** manual decrease midpoint.